-Although the Council has a wide discretion in determining the appropriate level of the monetary penalty in any particular case, regards has been given to statutory guidance when producing this policy.
+Although the Council has a wide discretion in determining the appropriate level of the monetary penalty on a case-by-case basis, regards has been given to statutory guidance when producing this policy.

-Monetary Penalties issued under The Redress Schemes for Lettings Agency Work and Property Management Work (Requirement to Belong to a Scheme etc) (England) Order 2014 have a maximum penalty amount of £5,000.
+Monetary Penalties issued under The Redress Schemes for Lettings Agency Work and Property Management Work (Requirement to Belong to a Scheme etc.) (England) Order 2014 have a maximum penalty amount of £5,000.